uidu-org/guidu/docs/guides/06-versioning.md

   }
 ```

-This will make the component not show up on Atlaskit website.
+This will make the component not show up on Guidu website.

 ### Deprecate